 Event Log Embed (Beta)¶

 You mint a short-lived token on your server, hand it to your frontend, and render an <iframe> pointed at https://embed.centrali.io/v1/event-log.
 The iframe is hardened: tokens are passed in the URL fragment, which keeps them out of HTTP request lines, server logs, and Referer headers; the iframe also scrubs the fragment immediately after parsing it.
-Every query is auto-filtered to the tenant you scoped the token to.
+The token is scoped to your workspace, so the iframe shows that workspace's full event log.

 Beta